terramate-io/terramate/docs/cli/code-generation/functions/tm_parseint.md

 letters.

-If the given string contains any non-digit characters or digit characters that are too large for the given base then `parseint` will produce an error.
+If the given string contains any non-digit characters or digit characters that are too large for the given base then `tm_parseint` will produce an error.

 ## Examples